jhucsf/spring2021/assign/assign03.md

 ## Submitting

-Create a zipfile that has your `Makefile`, source and header files, and `README` file.
+For each milestone submission, create a zipfile that has your `Makefile`, source and header files, and `README` file.
 All of the files should be in the top level directory of the zipfile.
 As an example, if your zipfile is called `assign3.zip`, the command `unzip -l assign3.zip` might produce the following output:

 ```
 Archive:  assign3.zip